Types of soft tissue sarcoma

 You can view and print the quick guides for all the pages in the About soft tissue sarcoma section.

 Dermatofibrosarcoma protuberans (DFSP) is another type of fibrosarcoma.
 It is extremely rare and starts in the skin.
+It occurs most often in adults in their 30s.
 It usually behaves like a non cancerous (benign) tumour and does not spread but in 2 to 5% of cases it can spread.
-It occurs most often in adults in their 30s.
+There is a small risk that DFSP can change and develop into a different type of fibrosarcoma which behaves more like a cancererous tumour.
+This is called malignant transformation.

 These sarcomas start in muscle cells.
 Leiomyosarcomas develop from smooth muscle cells.
 This is the type of muscle that you do not control voluntarily.
 So it is called involuntary muscle.
 It forms the walls of the womb, stomach, intestine and blood vessels.
 Rarely, leiomyosarcoma starts in the muscle of the womb and is called uterine sarcoma.